nf-core/website/src/content/docs/contributing/nf_core_basic_training.md

 :::

-## Adding a remote module
+### Adding a local module

-If there is no nf-core module available for the software you want to include, the nf-core tools package can also aid in the generation of a remote module that is specific for your pipeline.
-To add a remote module run the following:
+If there is no nf-core module available for the software you want to include, the nf-core tools package can also aid in the generation of a local module that is specific for your pipeline.
+To add a local module run the following:

 ```
 nf-core modules create